redikus3q/TWProject/README.md

 More features such as searching restaurants by name and filtering based on more criteria are going to be added in the new versions.

-Available at: https://reviewr.azurewebsites.net/.
+Demo available at: https://reviewr.azurewebsites.net/.
 Might take longer to load.

 ## Installation
 Download and install [Node.js](https://nodejs.org/en/download/).